Ipswich–Ely line: British Railways (1948–1994)

 On 2 January 1967 Fulbourne, Higham, Six Mile Bottom and Saxby & Risby stations closed and the remaining minor stations became unstaffed with the introduction of conductor guard working.
-On 21 February 1967 the last shunting horse to work on British Rail, "Charlie" at Newmarket retired.
+On 21 February 1967 the last shunting horse to work on British Rail, "Charlie", at Newmarket, retired.

-Needham station was closed in 1967 but reopened in 1971 as Needham Market.
+Needham station closed in 1967 but re-opened in 1971 as Needham Market.

-Newmarket Goods Yard was also closed on 2 February 1969 with Snailwell Junction Signal Box closing a week later.
+Newmarket goods yard closed on 2 February 1969, with Snailwell Junction signal box closing a week later.

 Further line rationalisation took place in 1978 when on 1 October tokenless block working was introduced between Newmarket and Dullingham stations.
-Five years later in May 1983 the line between Dullingham and Coldham Lane Junction was singled leaving a 1 mi passing loop at Dullingham.
+Five years later in May 1983 the line between Dullingham and Coldham Lane Junction was singled, leaving a 1 mi passing loop at Dullingham.

-Although general goods services were withdrawn from Thurston in 1967 coal trains ran until early 1976 (usually the Bury st Edmunds diesel shunter worked this train).
+Although general goods services were withdrawn from Thurston in 1967 coal trains ran until early 1976 (usually the Bury St Edmunds diesel shunter worked this train).
 The yard was lifted on 1 June 1976.

 Upon sectorisation in 1982 Provincial (renamed Regional Railways in 1989) became responsible for all local passenger services.